 High-end:

-The Westin St. Francis San Francisco on Union Square.
-This historic hotel combines elegant, early 20th-century charm with modern amenities.
-It offers spacious rooms with stunning views, excellent service, and a prime location that provides easy access to San Francisco’s top attractions and public transit
+The Westin St. Francis San Francisco on Union Square is a historic hotel with elegant, early 20th-century charm and modern amenities.
+It offers spacious rooms with stunning views, excellent service, and a prime location with easy access to San Francisco’s top attractions and public transit.

 Mid-range: